Get this font in here!

 Block Remote Desktop exploits: blocks connections attempting to use exploits like BlueKeep

 Block all connections except the following: blocks all IP addresses and connections except for those added to the list.
+Check the box, click + IP addresses for exclusions, then enter the IPv4/IPv6/IP range and click IP addresses for exclusions to confirm

 Other Articles In This Section: